 Lagging hot and cold pipes is also a good idea.
 However, if your narrowboat is being laid up for the winter, the 'to do' list is somewhat longer.

-Engine, gear casing and generators
+Service the engine and protect gear casing and generators

 If not in use, store generators in a gas-tight locker - the same regulations as Liquid Petroleum Gas (LPG) apply here.